David Ruhnken: Origins

 Ruhnken was born in Bedlin (today Bydlino) near Stolp, Pomerania Province, (today Słupsk, Poland).
 After he had attended Latin school at Königsberg (1737–1741), his parents wanted him to enter the church, but after two years at the University of Wittenberg he determined to live the life of a scholar.
 At Wittenberg, Ruhnken studied with two distinguished professors, Johann Daniel Ritter and Johann Wilhelm von Berger.
 To them he owed a thorough grounding in ancient history and Roman antiquities and literature; and from them he learned a pure and vivid Latin style.
 At Wittenberg, Ruhnken also studied mathematics and Roman law.

 The only thing that made him want to leave Wittenberg was a desire to explore Greek literature.
 Neither at Wittenberg nor at any other German university was Greek being seriously studied at the time.
-It was taught to students in divinity for the sake of the Greek New Testament and the early fathers of the church.
+It was taught to students in divinity for the sake of the Greek New Testament and the early Church Fathers.
 Friedrich August Wolf was the real creator of Greek scholarship in modern Germany, and Richard Porson's gibe that "the Germans in Greek are sadly to seek" had some truth in it.